AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 solution: Experience Platform
 title: B2B namespaces and schemas
 topic-legacy: overview
-description: This document provides an overview of custom namespaces required when creating a Marketo Engage source connector.
+description: This document provides an overview of custom namespaces required when creating a B2B source connector.
 exl-id: f1592be5-987e-41b8-9844-9dea5bd452b9
 ---
 # B2B namespaces and schemas

-This document provides information on the underlying set up for the B2B namespaces and schemas used with [!DNL Marketo Engage] (hereinafter referred to as "[!DNL Marketo]").
-This document also provides details around setting up your Postman automation utility required for generating [!DNL Marketo] B2B namespaces and schemas.
+This document provides information on the underlying set up for the namespaces and schemas to be used with B2B sources.
+This document also provides details around setting up your Postman automation utility required for generating B2B namespaces and schemas.

 ## Set up B2B namespaces and schema auto-generation utility

-The first step in using the [!DNL Marketo] namespace and schema auto-generation utility is to set up your Platform developer console and [!DNL Postman] environment.
+The first step in using the B2B namespace and schema auto-generation utility is to set up your Platform developer console and [!DNL Postman] environment.

 - You can download the namespace and schema auto-generation utility collection and environment from this [GitHub repository](https://github.com/adobe/experience-platform-postman-samples/tree/master/Postman%20Collections/CDP%20Namespaces%20and%20Schemas%20Utility).
 - For information on using Platform APIs including details on how to gather values for required headers and read sample API calls, see the guide on [getting started with Platform APIs](../../../../landing/api-guide.md).